 Have a Peaceful School Year

 Whether you are a teacher or a parent/ caregiver, we all want to set our children up for a peaceful school year.
-Making class rules or house rules together helps everyone know what the expectaions are.
+Making class rules or house rules together helps everyone know what the expectations are.
 And when we include our children in the making of rules, this gives them a feeling of empowerment and a greater sense of buy-in.

 In my original song, "Be Peaceful," the rules are, "Be peaceful with our things.
 Be peaceful with each other.
 Be peaceful with yourselves."
-What is the one, over-arching rule?
+What is the one, overarching rule?
 "Be peaceful."

 Wishing you a peaceful and productive year!